jzamponi/synthesizer/README.md

 ## Run the code:

-Synthesizer requires at least one of its five main options to run:
+To test your installation, call the program without options.
+Synthesizer will warn you that it requires at least one of its five main options to run.
+If you get the following output, you're good to go: